 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Birth control is an option for millions of people who are sexually active but do not wish to become pregnant.
 When contraceptive methods fail, a person may consider taking emergency birth control, commonly known as the morning-after pill. ella is one type of morning-after pill that people could use.

 Emergency birth control can help people avoid unplanned pregnancies when other preventive methods prove unsuccessful.
 The National Survey of Family Growth revealed that between 2011 and 2015,

-Other research found that 50% of females using emergency birth control, such as the Ella morning-after pill, did so because they had unprotected sex, while 41% worried that their usual method would not work.
+Other research found that 50% of females using emergency birth control, such as the ella morning-after pill, did so because they had sex without a condom or other barrier method.
+The research also found that 41% of females worried that their usual method would not work.

 Emergency birth control pills can prevent pregnancy.
-However, these types of pills will not end an established pregnancy.
+However, these types of pills will not end a pregnancy that has already occurred.

 Many different situations can prompt people to consider using emergency birth control, including: